Latest news ...

 Once again we are delighted to be able to hold a special event at the Royal HighRead More...

 Welcome to the Scotland’s Finest Woods Awards!
 Our annual awards programme rewards and showcases all that is best in Scotland’s forests and woods.
+The 2016 winners had a fantastic experience that you can read about here.
 In 2017 there are four award categories with nearly £7,000 of prize money and fabulous trophies.
 Do you have a wood you are involved with, own or manage that you consider is one of the finest in Scotland?
 If so which category can you submit an entry to:

 Community Woodlands Awards >> Community-based projects compete for this Scotland-wide award with two competitions for both small and large community woodland groups so covering the full spectrum of community forestry in Scotland.
 The striking Tim Stead Trophy and prize money are up for grabs.